 - Major purchases

-Some of your financial goals may appear to conflict with one another.
+You may have goals that feel like they are competing.
 Should you focus on retiring sooner or increasing your savings cushion?
-Invest more or pay down debt faster.
+Increase investments or accelerate debt repayment?
 Provide assistance now or safeguard your future security?

 How would you respond if markets experienced a sudden downturn?